se111/SIDE/README.md

-# CD-SSL
+# CD-SSL.pytorch

-## Cycle-intermediate Domain guided Self-Supervised Learning for Source-Free Domain Adaptation(CD-SSL)
+Implementation of Cycle-intermediate Domain guided Self-Supervised Learning for Source-Free Domain Adaptation(CD-SSL) in Pytorch.

-we will release the code for all experiments upon acceptance
+we will release the code for all experiments upon acceptance.